Ground Check of GNSS Antennas on Aircraft

 • Frequency depending signal response

-This paper shows practical solutions to validate GNSS antenna data after installation and a handy way to check antenna performance as a maintenance task.
-Without these test procedures trouble shooting on GNSS antennas and wiring is only possible by changing devices and the hope, that the failure disappears.
+This paper shows practical solutions to validate GNSS antenna performance after installation and a handy way to check antenna performance as a maintenance task.
+Without these test procedures trouble shooting on GNSS antennas and wiring is only possible by changing boxes and the hope, that the failure disappears.

 With the test installation described, further measurements on aircraft GNSS antennas can be performed to identify overload situations due to strong in-band and out-of-band transmission from the own aircraft or high power ground stations (e.g. RADAR, UMTS/LTE) resulting in loss of GNSS signals.